The full, clinically endorsed dose recommendation should be obtained from Lareb.

 Pharmacokinetics of cefuroxime in pregnancy

 Cefuroxime is primarily eliminated by the kidneys.
-Pregnancy increases the glomerular filtration and tubular secretion which leads to an increased renal clearance.
+Pregnancy increases the glomerular filtration and tubular secretion which lead to an increased renal clearance.
 Additionally, the extracellular volume expands in pregnancy.
-Therefore, it is likely that the current clinical doses that are used in pregnancy might fall below the therapeutic range, which may justify an increase in dosing frequency for this drug, especially during the second and third trimester.
+Therefore, it is likely that the current clinical doses that are used in pregnancy might fall below the therapeutic range, which may justify an increase in dose, especially during the second and third trimester.
+Pharmacokinetic studies consistently demonstrate lower maternal plasma levels and shorter half-life compared with non-pregnant women.
+Maternal PBPK models demonstrate reliable predictions of maternal concentrations in pregnancy, informing alternative dosing strategies, and supporting decision-making.
 Placental transfer is significant, with cord concentrations around 50–80% of maternal levels.
-Pharmacokinetic studies consistently demonstrate lower maternal plasma levels and shorter half-life compared with non-pregnant women.
-Maternal PBPK models demonstrated reliable predictions of maternal concentrations in pregnancy, informing alternative dosing strategies, and supporting decision-making.

 Benefits and risks with the proposed dose adjustments